NooneBug/obsidian_vaults/Entity_typing_sota/datasets/Dataset - UFET.md

 On average, each example has 5 labels: 0.9 general, 0.6 fine-grained, and 3.9 ultra-fine types.
 Among the 10,000 ultra-fine types, 2,300 unique types were actually found in the 6,000 crowdsourced examples.

-The crowdsourced dataset (Section 2.1) was randomly split into train, development, and test sets, each with about 2,000 examples.
-We use this relatively small manuallyannotated training set (Crowd in Table 4) alongside the two distant supervision sources: entity linking (KB and Wikipedia definitions) and head words.
+The crowd-sourced dataset (Section 2.1) was randomly split into train, development, and test sets, each with about 2,000 examples.
+We use this relatively small manually annotated training set (Crowd in Table 4) alongside the two distant supervision sources: entity linking (KB and Wikipedia definitions) and head words.
 To combine supervision sources of different magnitudes (2K crowdsourced data, 4.7M entity linking data, and 20M head words), we sample a batch of equal size from each source at each iteration

 Evaluation data has over 2,500 unique types, annotated with crowdsourcing, posing a challenging learning problem